In this blog, we will answer the questions about the history of wine grapes:

 The History of Wine Grapes Is More Than Impressive

-The story of the wine is streaked by old civilizations and tells about the permanent role of wine in developing customs, art, and culture.
+Old civilizations streak the story of the wine and tell about the permanent role of wine in developing customs, art, and culture.
 It reflects a great deal of intelligence from utterances, poems, depictions, etc. By age, this favorite drink is in third place after water and milk, probably also regarding humanity.
 The Old Testament’s letter says that after the universal flood of Noah, he began to cultivate the earth and plant a vineyard.
 That’s how it is written in the legend.
-Otherwise, the wine belongs to the first human success and has occupied a privileged place in many civilizations.
+Otherwise, wine belongs to the first human success and has occupied a privileged place in many civilizations.
 A type of epochal discovery in biochemistry is related to wine, for example, fermentation, oxidation, etc. With the expansion of ancient Greek culture, beginning in 1600 BC, vineyards were all over the Mediterranean.
 The main centers were Mycenae and Sparta.
 Numerous depictions on the found vases testify that wine was a cult drink for religious rituals, the worship of gods, and celebrations.
-Six hundred years before Christ, they planted a vine in today’s Marseille, and 100 years later in Sicily.
+Six hundred years before Christ, they planted a vine in today’s Marseille and 100 years later in Sicily.

 The vine’s recent history is characterized by two severe parasites, downy mildew (fungal disease) and Phylloxera(insect).
 Both are brought with seedlings from America.
 In any case, the vine’s primary mission for humanity’s existence is its economic significance because, in addition to the olive tree, it is the only agricultural crop that produces high value on modest, poorly fertile soil.

 History of Wine Grapes From the Very Beginning